nix-community/nixvim/README.md

 If you have any question, please use the [discussions page](https://github.com/pta2002/nixvim/discussions/categories/q-a)!
 Alternatively, join the Matrix channel at [#nixvim:matrix.org](https://matrix.to/#/#nixvim:matrix.org)!

 ## Installation

+NixVim needs to be installed with a compatible nixpkgs version.
+This means that the `main` branch of NixVim requires to be insalled with `nixos-unstable`.

+If you want to use NixVim with nixpkgs 23.05 you should use the `nixos-23.05` branch.

 ### Without flakes
 NixVim now ships with `flake-compat`, which makes it usable from any system.